jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

 @UI("#DarkAnimationSkeletonLoader > .v-skeleton-loader")
 public static SkeletonLoader darkSkeletonLoader

-@Test(description = "Check if dark skeleton looks as expected and is not boilerplate") public void darkSkeletonLoaderTest() {
+@Test(description = "Check if dark skeleton loader looks as expected and is not boilerplate") public void darkSkeletonLoaderTest() {
   darkSkeletonLoader.show();
   darkSkeletonLoader.has().darkTheme();